erikaglacson/Multiple_Object_Detection/README.md

 My ML3 Project at Asian Institute of Management

 This is a complete pipeline demonstrating automated fashion item detection (Multiple Object Detection) using Hugging Face, Pytorch Lightning, and Fashionpedia Dataset.

+Refer to the ML3_FashionProject.ipynb for the complete code.
+For the model, you may download it from this link: https://drive.google.com/file/d/1iAcZv3nndPcRkDKDhAx4itUTFuBzaNFU/view?usp=sharing (file too big to upload here).

+Thank you!